Abstrys/dhop/README.md

 ### Commands

 **cp** \<*from*\>, \<*to*\>
-:    Copies the file specified by *from* to the location specified by *to*.
-If *to* represents a directory, then the file
+:    Copies the file(s) specified by *from* to the location specified by *to*.
+File-globs can be used in the first
-    is copied to the directory, retaining its name.
+    argument.
+If *to* represents a directory, then the file is copied to the directory, retaining its name.
 Otherwise, the file is renamed to the name specified in *to*.

 **mv** \<*from*\>, \<*to*\>
-:    Moves the file specified by *from* to the location specified by *to*.
-If *to* represents a directory, then the file
+:    Moves the file(s) specified by *from* to the location specified by *to*.
+File-globs can be used in the first
-    is moved to the directory, retaining its name.
+    argument.
+If *to* represents a directory, then the file is moved to the directory, retaining its name.
 Otherwise, the file is renamed to the name specified in *to*.
-In either case, the file will no longer be present in the location specified by *from*.

 **set** \<*name*\> \[*path*\]
 :    Sets a name for a specified directory path.
 If no path is provided, then the name is set for the current directory.